leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - Executing the query via `GET` or `POST` ([example test](https://github.com/leoloso/PoP/blob/a7c7f6df67084e2c1cc9bf60bafdc4eaed1bcd7c/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/PassQueryViaURLParamQueryExecutionFixtureWebserverRequestTest.php))
 - Passing URL parameters to persisted queries ([example test](https://github.com/leoloso/PoP/blob/master/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/PersistedQueryFixtureWebserverRequestTest.php))

-For other use cases, this stack will not be the most suitable.
-For instance, to check that the response is appropriate after the user clicks on a link or submits a form, then [CodeCeption](https://codeception.com/) is a better option (as explained [in this guide](https://deliciousbrains.com/automated-testing-woocommerce/)).
+I don't expect this stack to be always suitable.
+For instance, to assert that the response is appropriate after the user clicks on a link or submits a form, then [CodeCeption](https://codeception.com/) is a better option (as explained [in this guide](https://deliciousbrains.com/automated-testing-woocommerce/)).
 As alternative to PHPUnit, we can also use [Pest](https://pestphp.com/) (here is [a guide on using Pest with WordPress](https://madebydenis.com/wordpress-integration-tests-with-pest-php/)).

+### Composer

 Talk about `composer reset-db` and others
 Also `composer integration-test`

+### WP-CLI and the WordPress export tool

+...

 ## 2. Using Lando to run Integration Tests on the generated .zip WP plugin (on my development computer)